NYPL-Simplified/circulation/docker/README.md

 ### `SIMPLIFIED_DB_TASK`

 *Required.* Performs a task against the database at container runtime.
 Options are:
+  - `auto` : Either initializes or migrates the database, depending on if it is new or not.
+This is the default value.
   - `ignore` : Does nothing.
-This is the default value.
   - `init` : Initializes the app against a brand new database.
 If you are running a circulation manager for the first time every, use this value to set up an Elasticsearch alias and account for the database schema for future migrations.
   - `migrate` : Migrates an existing database against a new release.
 Use this value when switching from one stable version to another.